Est. 1980 Intermediate

 Smalltalk-76 introduced the class browser, the iconic tool that lets programmers navigate and modify the entire system.
 It also established the inheritance model.

-Smalltalk-80 became the canonical version, released to the outside world through a famous issue of BYTE Magazine in August 1981.
+Smalltalk-80 became the canonical version, developed at PARC around 1980.
+It was introduced to the wider public through a famous issue of BYTE Magazine in August 1981 and first distributed to selected companies (Apple, DEC, HP, Tektronix) later that year.
 This version established Smalltalk’s syntax and class library that persist today.

 The PARC Legacy